$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Examples of applications

 The above identification is not isometric with respect to the Riemannian embedding $R_{2}^{0} \subseteq \mathbb{C}^{3}$; nonetheless, the Riemannian structure on $M_{\AH}$ can be described by studying the $\SO(3)$-orbits~\cite[Chs.~8-11]{AHBook}.
 The generic stabiliser of a monopole is the Klein four-group $K_{4}$, while orbits are parametrised by $k = \sin(\alpha)$ for an angle $\alpha \in \bigl[ 0,\frac{\pi}{2} \bigr]$, resulting in a description of an open dense of $M_{\AH}$ as the product $(0, 1) \times \SO(3) \slash K_{4}$; further as $k \to 0$ the orbit degenerates to a diffeomorphic copy of $\mathbb{R}P^{2}$, onto which $M_{\AH}$ deformation-retracts.

-Swann's work~\cite{Swann} provides an obstruction to the existence of a hyper-K\"ahler potential.
+According to Swann's work~\cite[\textsection~6, \emph{Four-manifolds}]{Swann}, $M_{\AH}$ does not admit a hyperk\"ahler potential.
 Furthermore, one sees from~\eqref{eq:MAHstab} that the stabiliser of each K\"ahler structure has exactly one fixed point, and since the manifold has the homotopy type of $\mathbb{R}P^{2}$ there can be no proper moment map.
 Nonetheless the above homotopy equivalence yields

-hence by \S~\ref{sec:Sp1equi} there are exactly two inequivalent $\SO(3)$-equivariant families of pre-quantum line bundles: They differ by a twist by a family of flat connections on the non-trivial complex line bundle on $M_{\AH}$.
+hence by \S~\ref{sec:Sp1equi} there are exactly two inequivalent $\SO(3)$-equivariant families of pre-quantum line bundles.
+They differ by a twist by a family of flat connections on the non-trivial complex line bundle on $M_{\AH}$.

 The family supported on the trivial bundle can be constructed by means of the K\"ahler potentials of Olivier~\cite{Oli91}.
 Namely the metric on the Atiyah--Hitchin manifold is the completion of